 Care Careers Suffolk promotes careers in adult social care, to support the growing need for care sector employees across Suffolk and the UK.

-We can help with information on apprenticeships, work placements, or volunteering and give advice regarding the huge variety of job roles within health and social care, and what you need to succeed.
-We also support care sector employers.
+We can help with information on apprenticeships, work placements, taster days or volunteering.
+We are available to provide advice regarding the huge variety of job roles within health and social care, and what you need to succeed.
+We also support care sector employers with apprenticeships.

-Care Careers Suffolk is part of The Suffolk Brokerage, an independent non-profit organisation dedicated to raising care standards by providing impartial advice, guidance and information to support Suffolk’s health and social care sector.
+Care Careers Suffolk is part of Care Development Easy, an independent non-profit organisation dedicated to raising care standards by providing impartial advice, guidance and information to support Suffolk’s health and social care sector.

 Interested in care?

-Helping other people is what a career in care is all about – but there are so many ways you can do this.
-Starting off on one branch of the career tree, is not always where you’ll end up.
-You might find something you are more interested in and have the right skills for, and go in another direction.
+Helping other people and having a heart in the right place, is what a career in care is all about!
+Starting off on one branch of the career tree, is not always where you’ll end up and there are plenty of opportunities to progress further up the tree.
 Although qualifications and experience are important, for many entry roles they are not necessary.
-It’s more about what you bring to the job in terms of empathy and your life skills - for example your experiences of caring for a loved one.
+It’s more about what you bring to the job in terms of empathy and your life skills - for example your experiences of caring for a loved one or helping others.

 A career in care will give you the chance to learn new things and challenge yourself whilst, at the same time, undertake the relevant training you need to progress to the next level of qualifications - and new job roles.
 The sorts of qualities you need to work in care are things like compassion, respect, empathy, integrity, adaptability and treating people with dignity.
 You can find more information about what employers are looking for under values based recruitment.